Attractions & Dining

 From local hole-in-the-walls to some of the most renowned restaurants in the world, Oahu has a dining experience for every taste.
 On Oahu you can eat like a local in small neighborhoods like Kapahulu or Haleiwa or dine in high style at some of Hawaii’s finest restaurants in Waikiki and beyond.

-Hawaii locals love to eat.
-And Oahu offers a variety of comfort foods and farm to tablerestaurants in a variety of off-the-beaten path locations, from Honolulu to Haleiwa on the North Shore.
+Hawaii locals love to eat and Oahu offers a variety of local favorites and farm to table restaurants.
+Located in a variety of off-the-beaten path locations from Honolulu to Haleiwa, you'll never go hungry.
 Wherever you go, you’ll discover the ethnic diversity of Hawaii in these distinct local dishes:

-Consisting of two scoops of rice, macaroni salad and everything from kalua pork, Korean barbecue, chicken katsu, beef teriyaki or mahimahi, the plate lunch is a staple of local food.
+Consisting of two scoops of rice, macaroni salad, and everything from Korean barbecue, chicken katsu, beef teriyaki, or mahimahi, the plate lunch is a staple of local food.
 From mom and pop shops to local chains, you won’t have to look far to find the perfect plate lunch.

 For big appetites, try a “loco moco,” which is a hamburger steak and egg over rice, covered in gravy.
-This hearty, blue-collar bowl can be found at plate lunch places and restaurants throughout Oahu.
+You can find loco moco’s throughout the islands.

 “Pupu” is the Hawaiian term for appetizer, and every local restaurant from Waikiki to the North Shore offers a wide range of creative pupu platters to dine on, from poke dishes (seasoned cubes of raw fish) to sushi.